Dutch soldier shot in Indianapolis dies of his injuries

-The commando “died tonight of his injuries.
-That happened surrounded by family and colleagues,” the ministry said in a statement.
+The commando died of his injuries “surrounded by family and colleagues,” the ministry said in a statement.

-The soldier, whose identity was not released, was one of three members of the Dutch Commando Corps who were shot and wounded early Saturday in downtown Indianapolis after what local police believe was a disturbance outside the hotel where they were staying, authorities said.
+The soldier was one of three members of the Dutch Commando Corps who were shot and wounded early Saturday after what Indianapolis police believe was a disturbance outside the hotel where they were staying, authorities said.

+The Marion County coroner’s office in Indianapolis identified the victim as Simmie Poetsema, 26, but didn’t immediately release any additional information.

 Indianapolis police said they believe some sort of altercation between the three victims and another person or people led to the shooting.
 No arrests have been made.

-The Indiana National Guard said the soldiers had been training at the Muscatatuck Urban Training Center, a 1,000-acre (405-hectare) complex about 40 miles (65 kilometers) southeast of Indianapolis.
+The Indiana National Guard said the soldiers had been training at the Muscatatuck Urban Training Center, a 1,000-acre (405-hectare) complex about 70 miles (110 kilometers) southeast of the downtown Indianapolis shooting scene.
 The Guard said in a statement that the center is used for training by the Department of Defense “as well as other allies.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.